Exr0nProjects/learn_cpp/notes/knowledge_graph/the_things.md

     - previous/next in sorted array
     - running min/max of a set
     - rank of a number (counting inversions)
+- Careful
+    - Nodes should have default values for everything (including node pointers)
+    - Remember to setSize on rotate, insert, delete
+    - Always modify both `Node->s` and `Node->n` in insert/delete

 ## Range Tree
 - Properties